How to Install Ubuntu Server on VirtualBox

 Start up VirtualBox.
 This should open the VirtualBox Manager, the interface from which you will administer all of your virtual machines.

-Next Click on New (in the top right of the VirtualBox Manager), give your virtual machine a name and the two drop down menus should automatically update.
+Click on New (in the top right of the VirtualBox Manager) to proceed.

 The hard disk should now be created and you should find yourself back in the VirtualBox Manager.
-You should be able to see your newly created virtual machine listed on the left.
+You should see your newly created virtual machine listed on the left.

 Install Ubuntu Server in the Virtual Machine